-91. Reverse the decline of the breeding population in the Mediterranean.
+Reverse the decline of the breeding population in the Mediterranean.

-- Make an inventory and map critical habitats supporting the remaining breeding pairs. - Confer strictly protected status on the species. - Prohibit the destruction of its habitat, disturbance, and the taking or trade of the species. - Use area-based measures to protect and restore its habitats. - Create SPAs where it breeds. - Plan, regulate and/or manage activities and processes of coastal and infrastructure development near to known breeding sites. - Research the causes of the decline of the species.
+- Anticipation of the second sec pairs. - Confer strictly protected status on the species. - Prohibit the destruction of its habitat, disturbance, and the taking or trade of the species. - Use area-based measures to protect and restore its habitats. - Create SPAs where it breeds. - Plan, regulate and/or manage activities and processes of coastal and infrastructure development near to known breeding sites. - A Research the causes of the decline of the species.